laith-401-advanced-javascript/data-structures-and-algorithms/challenges/linkedList/readme.md

 # linked list

-Write a method for the Linked List class which takes a number, k, as a parameter.
-Return the node’s value that is k from the end of the linked list.
+Write a function called zipLists which takes two linked lists as arguments.
+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.
+Try and keep additional space down to O(1).
 You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.
 ## Challenge
 <!-- Description of the challenge -->
-we write a classes to add a linked list
+merge two linked list togother

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->